QuestlineDJ/task-knight/README.md

 npm run build # compile the project npm run deploy # run localhost webserver
 ```
-After running the above command open your browser and enter the url outputed by `npm run deplay`.
+After running the above command open your browser and enter the url outputed by `npm run deploy`.

 ### Other IDEs